circle117/circle117.github.io/_posts/2023-05-23-ComputerNetworks-The-Link-Layer.md

 How switch filtering and forwarding work

 * <u>no entry</u>: broadcast the frame
-* <u>an entry associating the destination MAC address with the coming interface</u>: discard
+* <u>an entry associating the destination MAC address with the coming interface</u>: discard (from a LAN containing the destination)
 * <u>an entry associating the destination MAC address with the other interface</u>: forward

 #### Self-learning